AmsterdamUMC/AMSTEL/README.md

 wget https://download2.rstudio.org/server/jammy/amd64/rstudio-server-2023.03.0-386-amd64.deb
 sudo gdebi rstudio-server-2023.03.0-386-amd64.deb
 ```
-Alteratively, you could install R-studio Desktop, if you only intend to use R from your local machine from [here](https://posit.co/download/rstudio-desktop/).
+Alteratively, you could install R-studio Desktop if you only intend to use R from your local machine from [here](https://posit.co/download/rstudio-desktop/).

 # Clone the AMSTEL Github repository
-The Amstel Github respository contains mapping data and a folder structure to succcesfully combine the required data for running the ETL.
+The AMSTEL Github respository contains mapping data and a folder structure to succcesfully combine the required data for running the ETL.

 ## Install git
 ```bash